Tungcg1906/GEANT4-simulation/README.md

 ####################################################################################################

 ### Execute the code
-we need to compile it inside a build folder.
+We need to compile it inside a build folder.

 ```C++
 mkdir build